autumn-info-442a/team-e/HW3.md

 11. **IMPOSSIBLE** The system might display saved groups at the top of the results.

-* The groups that the user has saved might be displayed at the top of the group results, allowing the user to view their saved groups at the top of the page.

 - Verification Steps: 1.
 User accesses the application 2.
 User navigates to the home page by clicking either Explore or Home 3.
 User clicks on a category 4.
 Users should be able to see saved groups at the top of the list of groups.

 - Reasoning for IMPOSSIBLE: